 All pupils are under the care of their resident Housemaster/Housemistress, who is their day-to-day mentor and is responsible for looking after them throughout their time at Charterhouse.

 Each Housemaster/Housemistress also has a team of around six tutors.
-Every pupil is allocated a tutor who takes a particular interest in his/her academic work and co-curricular commitments.
-A tutor has around two pupils to look after in each of the five year groups giving a very good tutor/pupil ratio.
-Tutors meet with their tutees each week in the 15 minute mid-morning tutorials and on the tutor’s weekly duty night in House.
-One of these tutors will be appointed the Assistant Housemaster/Housemistress; he or she too will have a very close working knowledge of the House.
+Every pupil is allocated a Tutor who takes a particular interest in his/her academic progress, co-curricular commitments and who guides them through the Reach Out programme.
+The Tutor takes responsibility for one year group within their House and is therefore able to maintain good oversight of key pressure points within their year.
+Tutors meet with their tutees formally three times a week – during the Monday afternoon Reach Out session and for two 15-minute morning tutorials.
+They will also usually meet informally on the tutor’s weekly duty evening in House.
+One of the House tutors is appointed the Assistant Housemaster/Housemistress; he or she too will have a very close working knowledge of the House.

 Housemasters/Housemistresses and the Assistant Head (Pastoral) are supported by a resident Matron who looks after the domestic needs of each pupil in the House, dispenses routine medication and offers homely advice and support.